mgsosna/mattsosna.com/_posts/python/2021-03-26-SQL_vs_NoSQL.md

 author: matt_sosna
 ---

+From ancient government, library, and medical records to present-day video and [IoT streams](https://en.wikipedia.org/wiki/Internet_of_things), we have always needed ways to efficiently store and retrieve data.
+Today, we have two major paradigms for how to optimally organize data in [**databases**](https://www.oracle.com/database/what-is-database/): the *structured* (SQL) model and the *unstructured* (NoSQL) model.

+The right approach depends on your problem, and you'll see databases everywhere.
+So let's build an intuition for what's right, and then have Python examples.
+We'll cover a bit of the history and theory for SQL and NoSQL, then do some stuff ourselves.

+## History
+Computer databases arrived shortly after computers began being [adopted by businesses in the 1950s]((https://www.dataversity.net/brief-history-database-management/)), but it wasn't until 1970 that relational databases appeared.
+The main idea with a relational database
+The relational model: store data *only once*, and organize data into tables with *relations*.

+NoSQL apparently only since 2009?
+> Johan Oskarsson had organised a meetup to discuss distributed non-relational databases.
+To popularise this meetup, he used a hashtag #NoSQL on twitter and this gave birth to NoSQL databases.

 How do you store data when it's too large too fit on a hard drive?
-How can you make it possible for multiple people to view *and modify* the data simultaneously?
+How can you make it possible for multiple people to view *and modify* the data simultaneously, securely, and scalably?
+These are questions that were answered decades ago with

 Databases are the answer here.

-But there are a few flavors of databases, i.e. SQL vs. NoSQL.
-They're different takes on the question of how to best store data.
-This post will first cover the theory before going through some code for you to create and play with databases in Python.

-While all this makes sense, I find it's useful to play around with it to get a feel.

-## Theory
-Nope
+However, relational databases operate on the [assumption of a single server](https://www.cockroachlabs.com/blog/history-of-databases-distributed-sql/).
+Painful to scale.

 ## Playtime